View Document Text

 ITEM 2 - MATERIAL CHANGES

 according to the SEC’s requirements and rules.
-Material changes are as follows:
+There have been no material changes since our last update in

 Item 10 – We added a disclosure about a referral arrangement with Tributa Tax & Accounting, a business owned